cardano-foundation/developer-portal/docs/cardano-integration/creating-wallet-faucet.md

 :::note
 This guide assumes you have installed `cardano-node` and `cardano-cli` into your system.
 If not you can refer to [Installing cardano-node](/docs/cardano-integration/installing-cardano-node) guide for instructions on how to do that.

+You must also connect your `cardano-node` to the `testnet` network and make sure it is fully synchronized.

-It is also recommended to read [Running cardano-node](/docs/cardano-integration/running-cardano) guide before proceeding.
+If you are not sure how to do that, It is recommended to read [Running cardano-node](/docs/cardano-integration/running-cardano) guide before proceeding.
 :::

 ### Cardano Wallets